|

 fine oil painting

-is laid the paint, or words.
-Famous artists of old would frequently over paint
+to which is laid the paint, or words.
+Famous artists of old would frequently

-their works with new images, or in our terms replace the words in the song.
+over paint their works with new images, or in our terms replace the words in

-Vincent Van Gogh repainted his works time and again over many years and this
+the song.
+Vincent Van Gogh repainted his works time and again over many years

-obsessive compulsive behaviour is symptomatic of Van Gogh’s troubled psyche.
-And
+and this obsessive compulsive behaviour is symptomatic of Van Gogh’s

-we all know what happened to him in the end.
-But what could possibly prompt
+troubled psyche.
+And we all know what happened to him in the end.
+But what

-people to cut off their own ears?
-At the
+could possibly prompt people to cut off their own ears?
+At the piano

 fishing